-- Cheaper, while relating to costs, also includes a “value-growth” dimension in 2018.
+- Cheaper, while relating to costs, also includes a “value-growth” dimension these days.

-- Better is the improvement of IT services, operational performance, and – increasingly – the provision of a better end-user or customer experience.
+- Better is the improvement of IT services, operational performance, and – increasingly – the provision of a better employee or customer experience.

 The challenge here, of course, is that all three of these aspects are important to IT service desk success.
 And thus, it isn’t helpful for an IT service desk to abandon any one (of these) in favor of the other two.